 Member | Established: 1926 | Member since 1977

-Institute of Certified Public Accountants in Ireland (CPA Ireland) is a voluntary membership organization for Ireland’s Certified Public Accountants and is a Prescribed Accountancy Body and Recognized Accountancy Body in accordance with the Companies Act 2014 in Ireland.
-The institute is a member of Fédération des Experts-Comptables Europeéns.
+The CPA Ireland is a voluntary membership organization for Ireland’s Certified Public Accountants and is a Prescribed Accountancy Body and Recognized Accountancy Body in accordance with the Companies Act of 2003 (as amended) in Ireland.
+The institute is a member of IFAC and Accountancy Europe.

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.

 The Companies Act of 2014 (as amended 2018) stipulates that the Irish Auditing and Accounting Supervisory Authority (IAASA) is to conduct quality assurance (QA) reviews for public interest entities (PIEs), and the six recognized accountancy bodies (RABs) in Ireland—Association of Chartered Certified Accountants (ACCA), Institute of Chartered Accountants in England and Wales (ICAEW), Chartered Accountants Ireland, Institute of Chartered Accountants of Scotland (ICAS), and CPA Ireland—are to carry out QA reviews for non-PIEs.
 Accordingly, the scope of the QA review program covers all audits and other assurance engagements.